 As lifestylists we must adapt to the seasons at hand; while watering the patch with a beer in hand is the obligation of summer, funneling cold water down a rain jacket and into your jocks should have nothing to do with your winter plans.
 Nope, we want to be watching the patch thrive with our underpants warm and dry and preferably plonked on our favourite armchair, and so choosing low maintenance varieties is essential.

 If you were forward thinking, your garden by now should be on auto-pilot; established and regularly watered by the big guy upstairs, the only responsibility will soon be to take the glory of the harvest.
-For the majority of us that missed this opportunity (perhaps still reeling from a brutal summer and the Groundhog Day that was the beginning of ‘autumn’), do not despair, now is still an ideal time to plant the patch.
+For the majority of us that missed this opportunity (perhaps still reeling from a brutal summer and the Groundhog Day that was the beginning of ‘autumn’), do not despair, now is still an ideal time to plant the patch with heritage seeds.

 Leafy greens, meaning literally any type of lettuce and the almost perennial performers of silverbeet and kale, are perfect to start now.
 Because none are particularly fussed by the transplant, all can be grown from seedling to give you a jump on the initial growing period.
 Assuming your soil is relatively fertile and friable, and the big guy delivers on his promise, they will barely bother you for any sort of upkeep and this is aligned with our winter strategy.
 Kale, in particular, is an ideal alternative to the troublesome brassicas.